leezhenghui/leezhenghui.github.io/_posts/2018-11-11-demystify-node.js-modularity.md

 - NAN

 Later, Node.js team(Rod Vagg and Benjamin Byholm) contributed `NAN`(stands for Native Abstraction for Node.js) to resolve this problem.
 NAN actually are many macros which can hide the version differences and intelligently expand the appropriate logic branch based on the expected Node.js version.
-Of course, it need a recompile for the addon if Node.js version change.
+Of course, it need a recompilation for the addon if Node.js version change.
 This is the main approach used by legacy C/C++ addons currently.

 - NAP